DFHack modding guide¶

 weapon.subtype,

-"SIEGE_CROSSBOW_MOD_FIRE_RATE_MULTIPLIER")) or 1
+'SIEGE_CROSSBOW_MOD_FIRE_RATE_MULTIPLIER')) or 1

 firer.counters.think_counter = math.floor(